 OHCHR, Situation of migrants in transit, A/HRC/31/35, 27 January 2016, para.10; UN High Commissioner for Refugees (UNHCR), Inputs to the OHCHR Report on the Protection of the Rights of the Child in Migration Contexts.

-Non-refoulement is a jus cogens principle.
 See Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, Article 3; Human Rights Committee, General Comment No. 31: The Nature of the General Legal Obligation Imposed on States Parties to the Covenant, CCPR/C/21/Rev.1/Add.
 13, 26 May 2004, para.12; Sir Elihu Lauterpacht and Daniel Bethlehem, The Scope and Content of the Principle of Non-Refoulement: Opinion, UNHCR, 20 June 2001 and further discussion under Principle 6.

 Convention relating to the Status of Refugees, Article 1.A(2)